 Can you paint over old concrete?

-Yes, so long as the paint job is even, smooth, and will adhere well to new coatings.
-Concrete with sealants or glossy paints may lack sufficient grip and will need to be de-glossed or removed before being repainted.
+Yes, You can paint over old concrete.
+As long as the paint job is even, smooth, and will adhere well to new coatings.
+Concrete with sealants or glossy paints may lack sufficient grip and must be de-glossed or removed before being repainted.

 How much does it cost to remove paint from concrete?

-Professional paint removal costs vary, depending on region and square footage.
-Professionals can cost anywhere from $400 to $3,000 depending on said factors, whereas DIY removal can regularly cost less than $100 with at-home tools and simple solutions.
+To remove paint from concrete professionals can cost anywhere from $400 to $3000, whereas DIY removal can regularly cost less than $100 with at-home tools and simple solutions.
+Depending on the region and square footage, professional paint removal costs vary.

 Conclusion